How to Cite a Conference Paper

 What About Virtual Conferences?

 So how do you handle location when there isn’t one?
 With so many conferences happening online, citation styles have adapted.
-But this is a relatively new frontier.
 For a virtual conference, you generally omit the city and state.
 Some styles, like MLA, encourage you to state that the conference was virtual.
-APA might simply require a URL or DOI leading to the paper or presentation online, making the physical location irrelevant.
-The key is clarity, just make sure your reader understands the context of the original publication or presentation.
+APA might simply require a URL or DOI leading to the paper or talk online, making the physical location irrelevant.
+The key is clarity.
+Just make sure your reader understands the context of the original publication or paper.

 What’s the difference between a conference paper and conference proceedings?

-A conference paper is the individual work presented by a researcher at a conference.
+A conference paper is the individual work an author presents at a conference.
 Conference proceedings are the officially published collection of many such papers from that conference, often in the form of an edited book or a special journal issue.
+When proceedings are formally published with an ISBN or ISSN, each paper inside is citable as a separate chapter.

 Do I need to include a DOI or URL?

 Yes.
 If a DOI or URL is available for the conference paper or proceedings, you should always include it.
 It provides a stable link directly to the source for your reader, which is incredibly helpful.
-A DOI is preferred over a URL because it’s a permanent identifier.
+A DOI is preferred over a URL because it’s a permanent identifier that resolves even when the publisher reorganizes its site.

 Can I use a citation generator?